neoclide/coc.nvim/Readme.md

 _True snippet and additional text editing support_

-Floating windows require nightly build of neovim or vim >= 8.1.1522, [follow steps in the faq](https://github.com/neoclide/coc.nvim/wiki/F.A.Q#how-to-make-preview-window-shown-aside-with-pum).
+Floating windows require the nightly build of vim >= 8.1.1522, [follow steps in the faq](https://github.com/neoclide/coc.nvim/wiki/F.A.Q#how-to-make-preview-window-shown-aside-with-pum).
+Floating windows are supported in neovim >= 0.4.0.

 Check out [doc/coc.txt](doc/coc.txt) for the vim interface.